*As always, this post is purely my own opinion — not financial advice*

 What do I mean by this?

-First, we need to understand what makes gold valuable, so let’s review a brilliant video by one of the most well-respected gold proponents alive today: Mike Maloney:
+First, we need to understand what has made gold the pinnacle store of value asset for literally thousands of years.
+Let’s review a brilliant video by one of the most well-respected gold proponents alive today: Mike Maloney:

 You can trade it for valuable things.